 Determining Actual Bonus Payments.
-In accordance with the framework described above, the OIBDA, FCF, Streaming Subscribers and Streaming Revenue results were calculated by starting with our 2021 results for each metric and then adjusting for items approved by the Committee that would otherwise have distorted the calculation of the performance goals.
-Actual performance, including such adjustments, with respect to OIBDA was \$4.778 billion, with respect to FCF was \$1.763 billion, with respect to Streaming Subscribers was 53.5 million and with respect to Streaming Revenue was \$4.124 billion.
-The Committee determined to adjust our quantitative performance to account for the Company's decision to significantly increase its spending on content to fuel the growth of Paramount+ and the Company's other streaming services, which incremental content investments were not factored into the original budgeted performance goals.
-Additionally, the Committee decided to adjust our cash results to account for the unbudgeted impact of taxes paid on the divestiture of certain real estate holdings.
-Each of the foregoing adjustments was made as contemplated by the STIP design approved by the Committee in February 2021.
+In accordance with the framework described above, the Adjusted OIBDA, FCF, DTC Subscribers and DTC Revenue results were calculated by starting with our 2022 results for each metric and then adjusting for items approved by the Committee that would otherwise have distorted the calculation of the performance goals.
+The Committee determined to adjust our quantitative performance to account for the impact of Russia's invasion of Ukraine and our decision to suspend operations and pause the supply of content in Russia.
+Performance results, including such adjustments, were as follows: with respect to Adjusted OIBDA, \$3.314 billion, with respect to FCF, \$(129) million, with respect to DTC Subscribers, 80.6 million and with respect to DTC Revenue, \$4.931 billion.

-Adjusted Quantitative Performance Results (80%) (in millions) OIBDA (25%) Free Cash Flow (15%) Streaming Subscribers (20%) Streaming Revenue (20%) Unadjusted Result \$4,546 \$ 843 56.1 \$4,193 Adjustment \$ 232 \$ 920 (2.6) (\$69) Adjusted Result \$4,778 \$1,763 53.5 \$4,124
+Adjusted Quantitative Performance Results (80%) (in millions) Adjusted OIBDA (25%) Free Cash Flow (15%) DTC Subscribers (20%) DTC Revenue (20%) Unadjusted Result \$3,237 \$(206) 77.3 \$4,904 Adjustment \$ 77 \$ 77 3.3 \$ 27 Adjusted Result \$3,314 \$(129) 80.6 \$4,931